 See instructions on how to create these custom fields in CW here.

-8. Review the Agreement types you currently are using in ConnectWise, do you wish to sync all agreement types or only a few?
+3. Review the Agreement types you currently are using in ConnectWise, do you wish to sync all agreement types or only a few?
 You will have one contract template for each agreement type that exists in ConnectWise.

 * * *